barrysweeney/BarrysBlog/README.md

 # Barry's Blog
-I created this blog using the NodeJS Express framework and MongoDB on the backend to serve up an API endpoint with protected routes using Passport and JWT.
+I created this blog using the NodeJS Express framework and MongoDB on the backend to serve up an API endpoint.
+[This video](https://www.youtube.com/watch?v=2jqok-WgelI) helped with setting up the protected routes using Passport and JWT.

 I also created two seperate frontends: one for blog readers as well as an admin site with CRUD functionality.